Skip to content

 14 min read

 That little disaster is what finally pushed me to try a password manager for real.
 Not just downloading one and letting it sit there -- actually committing to it.
 I had heard of 1Password for years (everyone in tech seems to swear by it) but I was always kind of skeptical.
 Like, why would I pay for something my browser does for free?
-Turns out there is a pretty good reason.
+Turns out there's a pretty good reason.
 Several, actually.

 The Setup Story Nobody Tells You About

 I spent about 20 minutes agonizing over my master password.
-I wanted something long enough to be secure but not so complicated that I would forget it by Tuesday.
+I wanted something long enough to be secure but not so complicated that I'd forget it by Tuesday.
 1Password suggests a passphrase approach -- like four or five random words strung together.
 I went with that.
 Works great.
 The Secret Key, on the other hand, is something you print out and stash somewhere safe.
 I printed mine and put it in a drawer.
 Very high-tech.

 Master Password + Secret Key AES 256 Neither alone can decrypt your vault Even a server breach = useless encrypted blob

 Then came the fun part: importing my passwords.
 I had been using Chrome's built-in password manager (I know, I know) so I had to export a CSV from Chrome and import it into 1Password.
 Took maybe five minutes.
 The import caught about 340 passwords, which is... honestly kind of terrifying when you see them all in one place.
-I did not even remember making accounts for half of those sites.
+I didn't even remember making accounts for half of those sites.
 Who signs up for a cheese subscription newsletter at 2 AM?
 Apparently I do.

 Here is the thing that surprised me most about the setup process.
 Installing the browser extension and the desktop app was dead simple.
 1Password recognized every login form I encountered and started offering to fill credentials within the first hour.
 I was expecting a week-long adjustment period.
 It was more like a day.
 Maybe two, if you count the time I kept instinctively reaching for Chrome's autofill before remembering I had switched.